CarlosAraoz6/Womanium-Quantum-AI-2024-/README.md

 Contact Email: caa.ppbt90@gmail.com

-## Challenge Title: Quantum Solutions for the Poisson Equation: Implementing the HHL Algorithm

 ### Challenge Description:

 In this project, we implemented the Harrow-Hassidim-Lloyd (HHL) algorithm to solve the Poisson equation, leveraging the power of quantum computing to address this fundamental partial differential equation.
 The Poisson equation plays a significant role in various scientific and engineering applications, making it an excellent candidate for demonstrating the advantages of quantum algorithms over classical methods.